thhaase/thhaase/README.md

 -------

-- currently studying Social Science at the JLU Gießen.
+- Currently studying Social Science at the JLU Gießen.

 - I like boardgames, stargazing and tinkering with software
 -------